Noemata/DeepSeek-Experiments/AI Slugfest.md

 More recently, Grok 3 was tested.
 If evaluated in human terms, it would be deemed significantly impared.
 Similarly, Claude 3.7 needed repeated correction before achieving its goal in 12 poorly executed moves.

+The last AI that was tested is Microsoft's Copilot.
+The free version fails immediately and quickly drifts into what can only be described as an insane dialog.
+Likewise for the paid version, except that its first two attempts are remotely valid.
+Unfortunately the paid version quickly drifts into completely incoherent "thinking" despite efforts to correct its approach.

+Clearly, vendors are purposely maintaining a capability gap between free and paid versions of the products.

 # Product Urls:

 https://chatgpt.com